berobloom/LSCIndoorCameraLocal1080p/LSCProxy/README.md

 ## Overview

 The **LSCProxy** is a Python script designed to establish a connection to an IPCAM (Internet Protocol Camera) using the Tutk library.
 It configures various AVIOCTRL (Audio and Video Input/Output Control) commands to initiate streaming and manages multiple threads for video and audio reception, RTSP (Real-Time Streaming Protocol) server, ffmpeg streaming, and periodic buffer cleanup.
+Additionally, it supports MQTT with Home Assistant integration.

 ## Prerequisites